Z2PackDev/Z2Pack/README.md

 Z2Pack
 automates the calculation of topological numbers of band-structures.
-If works with both first-principles calculations (z2pack.fp) and tight-binding models (z2pack.tb).
+If works with first-principles calculations (z2pack.fp), tight-binding models (z2pack.tb) and explicit Hamiltonian matrices (z2pack.hm).

 The topological numbers are computed from the evolution of Wannier charge centers (WCC), as described in